CSCfi/csc-user-guide/docs/support/tutorials/julia.md

 ```

 !!! note
-    `LinearAlgebra` backend such as OpenBlas and MKL have their own threading support which controlled by `BLAS.set_num_threads` not `Base.Threads`.
+    `LinearAlgebra` backend, such as OpenBlas and MKL, have their own threading support, controlled by `BLAS.set_num_threads`, not `Base.Threads`.

 ## Single node job with multiple processes